Source Water Protection

 The source water protection measures that are contained in a source water protection plan have already been reviewed and approved by the Minnesota Department of Health.
 Those that have been communicated to a public water supplier through formal correspondence from the Minnesota Department of Health have also been reviewed and approved.
 Therefore, the scoring serves to prioritize work that will provide the greatest public health benefit that is achieved using public funding.
 The Minnesota Department of Health does not anticipate that trade secret information will be compromised as a result of the information presented in a grant application nor documenting the work that is performed and reported under a grant agreement.

-The Minnesota Department of Health will provide written notification to grant applicants of the scoring results after April 15, 2013.
-Applicants may be required to provide additional information for the work to be performed, including a detailed estimate invoice showing specific materials, labor, time, etc. Rejected applicants are encouraged to reapply to the upcoming grant programs.
+The Minnesota Department of Health will provide written notification to grant applicants of the scoring results after October 15, 2013.

 If awarded a grant, NO work should begin until ALL required signatures have been obtained on the grant agreement, and grantee receives a signed copy of the grant agreement.